population-dynamics-and-migration-patterns

 The Importance of Geography in Migration

-Geographical factors such as physical landscapes, climate, and proximity to borders significantly affect migration decisions.
+Geographical factors—physical landscapes, climate, proximity to borders, and the human-made infrastructure that overlay them—profoundly affect migration decisions.
 These elements can either facilitate or hinder the movement of people seeking safety or better opportunities.

 Types of Migration Influenced by Geography